leaderint/sendgrid-wordpress-plugin/README.md

 ## Installation
-**Creating an SG Widget account:**
+**Create an SG Widget account:**
-1. Go to [https://app.sgwidget.com/register](https://app.sgwidget.com/register) and enter your email address
+1. Go to [SG Widget](https://app.sgwidget.com/register) and enter your email address
-2. Login and connect your account to Sendgrid [https://app.sgwidget.com/my-account](https://app.sgwidget.com/my-account)
+2. Login and connect your account to Sendgrid in the [my account area](https://app.sgwidget.com/my-account)
 3. Create a widget

 **Adding the widget to your website:**
-1. Go to /wp-admin/plugins in your website backend.
+1. Go to /wp-admin/plugins in your wordpress admin panel.
 2. Click Add New Plugin
 3. Upload \"SG Widget.zip\" and click install
-2. Activate the plugin through the \"Plugins\" menu in WordPress.
+2. Activate the plugin
-3. Click on "SG Widget" in the left menu and enter your SG Widget API Key
+3. Open the plugin settings page and enter your SG Widget API Key
 3. Place \"[sg_widget id=\"123\"]\" in your template where ID is the ID of a widget from your SG Widget account

 ## Privacy And Security: